maximilianh/cellBrowser/README.rst

 If you want us to add a single cell dataset to the website http://cells.ucsc.edu, please contact us at cells@ucsc.edu.
 We are happy to add any dataset.

 This is a viewer for a static, precomputed layout.
-I you're looking for an interative layout, try cellxgene or spring.
+If you're looking for an interative layout, where you can move the cells around and run algorithsm interactively, try Chan-Zuckerberg's own cellxgene or Spring.

 Funded by the California Institute of Regenerative Medicine and the Chan-Zuckerberg Initiative https://www.chanzuckerberg.com/.